Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

    --???
 ```

-How many employees were hired on or after October17, 2003 ?
+How many employees were hired on or after October 17, 2003 ?
+.
 	4

 10. You are working with the `Chinook` database and are responsible for filtering for the customers that live in the `city` of `'Mountain View'` and work for the company `'Google Inc'` .
 Replace `--???` with the missing information to complete the query .(If you want to undo your changes to the query, you can click the Reset button.)